 Application Requirements: 10 High-Resolution Image files of your work and 3 Related References from previous employment.

 Education: B.A. or B.F.A. degree in art or a related subject required; M.A. or M.F.A. in appropriate field preferred or training under a glass blowing professional.
 CPR and First Aid certifications preferred.

 Work Experience: A minimum of 1-year teaching art classes in a school or art center setting required,

 - Ability to create lesson plans independently and specialized training in glass required.
 Some equipment training may be provided.

-- Proficient knowledge of contemporary glass studio techniques, equipment, and safety related to the courses offered.
+- Proficient knowledge of contemporary glass studio techniques, equipment, and safety.